 The State Ethics Commission is an independent agency created by Article V, Section 17 of the New Mexico Constitution and enabled by the State Ethics Commission Act.
+The Commission's initial Commissioners were appointed on July 1, 2019.
 The Commission's jurisdiction and enforcement authority began on January 1, 2020.